rng-guy/NFSMWBartender/README.txt

  • what vehicles (without counts) may spawn as free patrols when there is no active pursuit,
  • what vehicle spawns in place of the regular helicopter,
  • when exactly (if at all) the helicopter can (de / re)spawn,
+ • how much earlier (if at all) the helicopter rejoins the pursuit when it loses you,
+ • below what player speed HeavyStrategy 3 spawns stop their ramming attempts and flee,
+ • when exactly (if at all) LeaderStrategy Cross and / or his henchmen become aggressive,
  • how quickly (if at all) the game can request a new LeaderStrategy once Cross is gone, and
  • how quickly (if at all) the game can request a new Strategy while another one is still active.

-The "Advanced" feature set FIXES TWO BUGS:
+The "Advanced" feature set FIXES TWO BUGS / ISSUES:
  • early Strategy despawns or cancellations no longer stall the game from making new requests,
  • the engagement count shown above the pursuit board now (accurately) counts chasing cops only.